tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-linux.md

 * `CXX_STD`: which version of the C++ standard to use (`c++11` is recommended)

-## Configuring LiveCode
+## Configuring

-To configure LiveCode, simply run:
+To configure, simply run:

     make config-linux